 It comes in several sizes and colors, including pink.
 The Yellow Beefsteak tomatoes are famous and come in a hybrid variety that is called Colossal.

-Due to its large size, these are often sold as a single piece and often sold in the local supermarkets or farmers market.
+Due to their large size, these are often sold as a single piece and often sold in the local supermarkets or farmers’ markets.